sugadotnet/posup/README.md

 ## Welcome to posup

-Commup is integrated application from stock, warehouse management, sales and casier developend using Microsoft ASP.NET MVC.
+PosUp is integrated application from stock, warehouse management, sales and casier developend using Microsoft ASP.NET MVC.

 ### Features
 1. Product record with barcode system